Osiris-Team/A/README.md

  - `float` is a single-precision 32-bit IEEE 754 floating point.
  - `double` is a double-precision 64-bit IEEE 754 floating point.
  - `char` is a single 16-bit Unicode character.
 It has a minimum value of '\u0000' (or 0) and a maximum value of '\uffff' (or 65,535 inclusive).
+ - `string` is a string of characters, or more accurately: an array of char.
  - `code` is a single code block.
+ - `T` is the generic type, which can be any of the types from above or any object.

 Variables can have additional/optional attributes which get added after the type name example: `int final a = 10`
  - `final` makes the variable unchangeable after first value assignment.
+ - `x<size>` creates an array of the specified size of the current type.

 ### Scopes
 A scope is code within brackets `{}`.